huseyineergin/stremio-template/README.md

 - **[Traefik](https://github.com/traefik/traefik)** is a modern HTTP reverse proxy and load balancer that makes deploying microservices easy.
 - **[Uptime Kuma](https://github.com/louislam/uptime-kuma)** is an easy-to-use self-hosted monitoring tool.
 - **[WARP-Docker](https://github.com/cmj2002/warp-docker)** runs official [Cloudflare WARP](1.1.1.1) client in Docker.

-## Prerequisites

-- A VPS with [Docker](https://www.docker.com/) installed.
-Follow the [official installation steps](https://docs.docker.com/engine/install/) for the selected platform.
-- Ports 80 and 443 are accessible on the VPS.
-- A domain with DNS records configured to point to the VPS IP for each domain or subdomain in use.

 ## VPS Setup